 Delivery fees can be very expensive

-Even without the surge fees, there are some restaurants that charge rather ridiculous fees.
-The highest I’ve seen so far is Haidilao, which charges a $23 delivery fee!
+Even without the surge charge, some restaurants charge exorbitant fees.
+The highest I’ve seen thus far is Haidilao, with a $23 delivery fee!

-Other restaurants that perform islandwide deliveries will charge really high delivery fees too.
+Other restaurants that perform islandwide deliveries usually charge high delivery fees too.

 This is because these restaurants are really far away from you.
-As such, the fee that Grab pays the driver will be much higher too.
+As such, the fee that Grab pays the driver will correspondingly be much higher.

 The delivery fee goes entirely to the delivery partner

-Grab claims that the delivery fee that you pay goes 100% to their delivery partner.
+Grab stated that the delivery fee paid is pocketed by their delivery partners.
 When the delivery fee is low, Grab may sometimes top up from the 30% commission that they earn.

 This will give the delivery partner enough incentive to deliver the food to you.
 The fee that they receive needs to be enough to cover:

-- The distance covered from the restaurant to your address
+- The distance covered from the restaurant to your address; and

 Moreover, delivery partners may earn extra bonuses when they complete certain trips.
-This is also paid by Grab’s 30% commission.
+This is also paid with Grab’s 30% commission.

 Grab no longer provides free delivery subscriptions

-In the past, Grab used to offer subscription plans for their food delivery service.
-All you need to do was to pay $9.99 a month to receive free deliveries for up to 50 GrabFood orders.
+Previously, Grab used to offer subscription plans for their food delivery service.
+For $9.99 a month, one could receive free deliveries for up to 50 GrabFood orders.